 What we do and how we approach the work

-To foster upward economic mobility and self-sufficiency, resiliency and sustainability of Uganda’s marginalized, poor women who are prime to spark transformative systems change in their community.
+To inspire upward economic mobility, self-sufficiency and sustainability of Uganda’s marginalized women living at the lowest income level who are motivated to spark change in their community.